24/7 Green Energy

 The control plane that closes the loop between subsurface dynamics and AI workload telemetry.

 Pilot AI training cluster.
-First commercial geothermal-powered GPU deployment in South Asia.
+First commercial geothermal-powered GPU deployment in Asia.

 Regional inference + training campus.
 Multi-tenant, sovereign-cloud ready.